The Details: cover

 --per_path_timeout FLOAT

-Maximum seconds to spend checking one execution path.
+Maximum CPU seconds to spend checking one execution path.

 --per_condition_timeout FLOAT

-Maximum seconds to spend checking execution paths for one condition
+Maximum CPU seconds to spend checking execution paths for one condition (process CPU time, not wall-clock)

 How does this work?